Experience Emeril’s New Orleans!

 5:45 p.m. – 9:00 p.m.

-This year, instead of our traditional dine-around at three of Emeril Lagasse’s restaurants, we have arranged for our entire group to dine at Emeril’s New Orleans, Emeril Lagasse’s flagship restaurant.
+We have reserved a limited number of tables for our group to dine at Emeril’s with three different seating times available: 6:00, 6:30 and 7:00.
+We will be able to order directly off the menu and enjoy signature dishes such as New Orleans Barbecued Shrimp, Andouille Crusted Redfish and Banana Cream Pie.
 Click here to view the menu – this is an event your tastebuds will not want to miss!
 Experience true New Orleans flavor and join us for this very exclusive dining experience.

 No fee to sign up.
 Meals, drinks and gratuity will be paid for by each participant.

 World War II Museum Visit with Private Tour and Movie

 12:45 p.m. - 5:00 p.m.

 The National WWII Museum tells the story of the American experience in the war that changed the world.
 Through exhibits, multimedia experiences, and thousands of personal accounts, the Museum takes visitors on an immersive tour of World War II in every theater of war.